jeff-hykin/better-cpp-syntax/README.md

 There's missing keywords, misspelled keywords, there's copy-and-pasted patterns, duplicated logic, and groups that were matched but forgot to ever be tagged.
 The standard tagging for C++ looks like a bunch of hacked-together solutions with no standards, it is very suprising.
 The regex and pattern matching is so complicated to read that I think nobody wants to change it.
 I hope to change this by having the json files be generated completely by a ruby file.
 It makes the regex readable and gets rid of the need to copy and paste patterns.

 ## Did you write all of this youself?
-No, absolutely not.
-This is only a modifcation of https://github.com/atom/language-c;
+The ruby code is authored by me, but the .json file is a modifcation of https://github.com/atom/language-c;

 ## Did you write all the improvements yourself?
 Nope, the #error fix was taken from fnadeau's pull request here: https://github.com/atom/language-c/pull/251